philipmw/cognito-playground/README.md

    For now, it simply sets the cookie to expire simultaneously with JWTs.
    When the token expires, Cognito token exchange returns status code 400 with response text:
    > {"error":"invalid_grant"}

-2. There are two identifiers.
-See the *Identifiers* section above.
-   I want to standardize on one identifier.